-Step 2: Receipt of application, Once an application is received, the Company shall check the availabilities of the resources for the implementation of the certification activities, confirm the applicable directive(s) and standard(s), and achieve the confirmation of the clients on the quotation of certification services and testing activities (if required).
+Step 2: Receipt of application, Once an application is received, the Company shall check availability of resources for the certification activities, confirm the applicable directive(s) and standard(s), and any additional testing activities (if required).

 Step 3: Signing of Contract Once the availability and the quotation of certification and testing activities is confirmed, the contract will be signed.
 The Company shall get the confirmation from the applicant on the testing arrangement and the members of assessment team, including the engineer(s) and the technical expert(s).

 Step 4: Implementation of Certification Project The applicant shall have the test (if necessary) conducted by the qualified laboratory, and prepare the technical files as required by the relevant directives and standards.
 Once the test and the preparation of T(C)F is completed, the applicant shall provide the file to the Company for review.

 Step 5: Implementation of Corrective Actions If there is any deficiency identified during the test and / or T(C)F review, the applicant shall carry out corrective actions as agreed.

 Step 6: Certification Recommendation and Issuing of Certificate, If the test and T(C)F of the product is accepted with implementation of correction actions (if any), a recommendation for certification shall be made, and the certificate of conformity and /or an inspection report will be issued to the applicant by the Company.